jasonkuhrt/flo/functions/list.md

 ---
 {
+  "description": "List all git worktrees with branches and paths", "examples": [
+    {
+      "command": "flo list",
-  "description": "List all git worktrees with branches and paths" }
+      "description": "Show all worktrees with branches and paths" }
+  ],
+  "related": ["rm", "prune"],
+  "exitCodes": {
+    "0": "Success"
+  }
+}
 ---